aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/java-jpeg-image-processing/add-thumbnail-to-jfif-segment-java/_index.md

 ---
-title: Add Thumbnail to JFIF Segment in Java
+title: "aspose psd java: Add Thumbnail to JFIF Segment"
 linktitle: Add Thumbnail to JFIF Segment in Java
 second_title: Aspose.PSD Java API
-description: Learn how to add a thumbnail to a PSD image in Java using Aspose.PSD step-by-step.
-Ideal for Java developers looking to enhance image processing capabilities.
+description: Learn how to add a thumbnail to a PSD image in Java using aspose psd java step‑by‑step.
+Ideal for Java developers looking to enhance java image processing capabilities.
 weight: 11
 url: /java/java-jpeg-image-processing/add-thumbnail-to-jfif-segment-java/
+date: 2026-01-22
 ---

 {{< blocks/products/pf/main-wrap-class >}}